 Normally, I use jarred sauce to make my sweet italian sausage lasagna.
 This time though I spent the time to develop an amazing bolognese sauce using Lidia’s recipe.
 The recipe makes a large batch which allows me to freeze it in serving size portions for our small two-person household.

-In the past, I’ve used jarred sauce to make a sweet italian sausage lasagna.
-This time I wanted to spend the time to develop an amazing sauce, so I decided to make a big batch of bolognese sauce using Lidia’s recipe and then freeze it in serving size portions for our small household of two.
-Her recipe includes two different bolognese versions, the recipe Antica that uses milk and the recipe Tradizionale that uses broth.
-I made the Tradizionale as I didn’t have milk on hand.
+Lidia’s recipe includes two different bolognese versions, the recipe Antica that uses milk and the recipe Tradizionale that uses broth.
+I made the Tradizionale as I didn’t have any milk on hand.

 This shot from my cell phone shows the cooking in process, about 2 hours into the simmering:

-I used 2 cups of bolognese sauce, a half pound lasagna noodles and the bechamel sauce from recipe noted above.
-In a 9×13 baking dish, the lasagna comes about halfway up the dish and makes a thinner lasagna.
-I like it this way as it maximizes the crusty, cheesy surface area on the top!
+For this recipe, I used 2 cups of bolognese sauce, a half pound lasagna noodles, and the bechamel sauce from recipe noted above.
+In a 9×13 lasagna pan the lasagna comes about halfway up the dish and makes a thinner lasagna.
+I like it thinner and more shallow in the dish as it maximizes the crusty, cheesy surface area on the top!